HaroldMills/Conda-Build-Issue/README.md

         conda build conda_recipe

-On my computer, running macOS and using `conda` 4.5.10 and `conda_build` 3.13.0, the build fails with error messages suggesting that `setup.py` encounters a problem concerning the package `keras-preprocessing`.
+On my computer, running macOS and using `conda` 4.6.4 and `conda_build` 3.17.8, the build fails with error messages from `setup.py`.
+One of the messages is:

+        RuntimeError: Setuptools downloading is disabled in conda build.
+Be sure to add all dependencies in the meta.yaml  url=https://pypi.org/simple/pysoundfile/

+which seems to suggest that `pysoundfile` needs to be included in the package's `meta.yaml` file.
+However, it is included already.
 The complete output of the command is in the file `Build Output.txt` of this repository.

-I'm not sure what the problem is, since there certainly is a package called `keras-preprocessing` available from the default Anaconda channel.
-I have also tried building with:

-        conda build -c conda-forge conda_recipe

-(i.e. using the `conda-forge` channel instead of the default Anaconda channel) with similar results.

-One of the error messages in the build output suggests ensuring that all dependencies are included in the `meta.yaml` file.
-However, adding the `keras-preprocessing` package to that file does not help: the build output is the same.
+Why does this simple package not build, and what do I need to do to fix the problem?